wp-plugins/kalins-pdf-creation-station/readme.txt

 = 0.9.1 =
 Bug fix: After this, your PDF files should not disappear after future plugin upgrades.

+= 0.9.2 =
+Not a terribly important release.

 == About ==